What about the B3?

-It is worth considering the new Indonesian built b3 as an alternative option to a reconditioned U1.
-While the b3 is made in Yamaha’s Indonesian factory to keep the cost competitive, it is essentially a ‘cut down’ version of the new Japanese built U1.
-It shares the same frame and hammers, with the same five back-post configuration to deliver a similar level of stability and resonance.
+The b3 sits at the top of the b Series, positioned in the market to compete with the Kawai K-300 and worth considering as a new, alternative option to a reconditioned U1.
+The piano is produced at Yamaha’s Indonesian factory to keep the cost competitive, and is essentially a ‘cut down’ version of a new Japanese built U1Q, sharing the same frame and hammers, along with the same five-piece back-post configuration to deliver a similar level of stability, resonance and power.

-The key differences are that the spruce for the b3’s soundboard, while still a solid piece of spruce, is less mature than that of the U1 with fewer growth rings.
-This means that it doesn’t resonate quite so freely and consequently the piano isn’t quite as resonant as the U1, but that said, you can only really hear the difference when the two pianos are side-by-side in a showroom environment.
+The spruce for the b3’s soundboard, while still a solid piece of spruce, is less mature than that of the U1 with fewer growth rings.
+This means that the piano isn’t quite as resonant or tonally as refined as the U1.